svaarala/duktape/doc/fastint.rst

     too, this doesn't solve anything.

-* Signed zero semantics (separation of negative and positive zero) are are required and explicitly specified, but Ecmascript itself doesn't really depend on being able to use a negative zero, and neither does Duktape.
+* Signed zero semantics (separation of negative and positive zero) are are required and explicitly specified, but ECMAScript itself doesn't really depend on being able to use a negative zero, and neither does Duktape.